i-am-phi/music/pages/02.chords/caldonia/chords.md

 She's long, lean, and lanky and ain't had nothing to eat
              F                            C
 But she's my baby and I love her just the same
+       G                                      C
-Crazy 'Gbout that woman 'cause Caldonia is her Cname
+Crazy 'bout that woman 'cause Caldonia is her name

+         C
-Caldonia,C Caldonia - What makes your big head so hard?
+Caldonia, Caldonia - What makes your big head so hard?
+  F                             C
-I Flove her, I love her just the Csame
+I love her, I love her just the same
+       G                                      C
-Crazy 'Gbout that woman 'cause Caldonia is her Cname
+Crazy 'bout that woman 'cause Caldonia is her name

 C    F    C    G    C
+C
-CNow, my mamma told me to leave Caldonia alone
+Now, my mamma told me to leave Caldonia alone
+             F
-Said she was Fbad for my moral
+Said she was bad for my moral
+                                               C
-But mama didn't know what Caldonia was puttin' Cdown And that she was such a nice gal
+But mama didn't know what Caldonia was puttin' down And that she was such a nice gal
+        G
-So, I'm Ggoing down to Caldonia's house
+So, I'm going down to Caldonia's house
+                 C
-And ask her just Cone more time
+And ask her just one more time

+C
-Caldonia,C Caldonia - What makes your big head so hard?
+Caldonia, Caldonia - What makes your big head so hard?
+F                             C
-I Flove her, I love her just the Csame
+I love her, I love her just the same
+G                                      C
-Crazy 'Gbout that woman 'cause Caldonia is her Cname
+Crazy 'bout that woman 'cause Caldonia is her name

 ```